-Even though he was a devout Bishop, it was a time in which clericalcelibacy was a rule and so Saint Volucia was married.
+Even though he was a devout Bishop, it was a time in which clerical celibacy was the rule, and so Saint Volucia was married.

-His wife, whose name is unknown, was described as foul-mouthed, bitter,and with a bad temper.
-His marriage was one of his first challenges inlife.
+His wife, whose name is unknown, was described as foul-mouthed, bitter,and having a bad temper.
+His marriage was one of his first challenges in life.

-Saint Volusian ruled in a time when Barbaric groups threatened to takeover the government.
+Saint Volusian ruled at a time when Barbaric groups threatened to takeover the government.